halfaya/icfp2021/Lyrics.md

 ## Verse 2

+## Verse 3

 [Refinement Types for Haskell](https://dl.acm.org/doi/10.1145/2628136.2628161)

 Refinement type system designed for Haskell\
 Type checking using an SMT solver\
 Soundness is hard due to lazy semantics\
-We must know which binders do not terminate\
+We must know which binders do not terminate

-## Verse 3

 ## Verse 4 (Bridge)